-If you or a loved one have been convicted of a felony or misdemeanor criminal offense in New York, you are facing life-altering repercussions from severe local or state prison sentences to lifelong implications with respect to employment and other fundamental aspects of life.
-The Law Office of Samuel S. Coe focuses on criminal and Family Court appeals in New York.
-The firm has represented individuals appealing convictions for crimes such as Robbery and Assault, appealing Family Court decisions on Family Offenses and Negligence cases, as well as other post-conviction motions such as Motions to Set Aside a Verdict under CPL 330.30, Motions to Vacate a Judgment under CPL 440.10, and Motions to Seal a criminal conviction under CPL 160.59.
+If you or a loved one have been convicted of a felony or misdemeanor criminal offense in New York or in federal court in New York or New Jersey, you are facing life-altering repercussions from severe prison sentences to lifelong implications with respect to employment and other fundamental aspects of life.
+The Law Office of Samuel S. Coe focuses on criminal appeals in New York state courts and federal courts in New York and New Jersey.
+The firm has represented individuals appealing convictions for crimes such as Robbery and Assault, Habeas Corpus denials, Family Court decisions on Family Offenses, as well as other post-conviction motions such as Motions to Set Aside a Verdict under CPL 330.30, Motions to Vacate a Judgment under CPL 440.10, and Motions to Seal a criminal conviction under CPL 160.59.

 - Appealing Violations of Probation